ppy/osu-wiki/news/2025/2025-06-15-project-loved-june-2025.md

 **Begin mission KELT-9b.**

 [Heat abnormal](https://osu.ppy.sh/beatmapsets/2176545#taiko/5142071) is a vocaloid megaset featuring a crew of 7 astronauts from across the globe.
-Seasoned spacemen like ::Z419::{ user=9912966 }, [\_gt](https://osu.ppy.sh/users/8301957), and ::Raphalge::{ user=3918650 } need no introduction, but even a few fresh cadets have found their way on the mission too!
+Seasoned spacemen like ::Z419::{ user=9912966 }, ::\_gt::{ user=8301957 }, and ::Raphalge::{ user=3918650 } need no introduction, but even a few fresh cadets have found their way on the mission too!

 Introducing ::Daanny::{ user=7183087 } — a renowned scientist known for isolating a heat anomaly of about 4050±180 Kelvin, an academic feat that even future generations will learn about.
 Next up is ::vzlen::{ user=22676825 }, a prominent scholar, who secured his seat by demonstrating absolute expertise in astronomy, publishing numerous theses surrounding exoplanets and space objects.
-And lastly, the Japanese duo, ::Ikakun4::{ user=11293254 } and [Shamirin_mzk](https://osu.ppy.sh/users/11325757).
+And lastly, the Japanese duo, ::Ikakun4::{ user=11293254 } and ::Shamirin\1mzk::{ user=11325757 }.
 Through Shamirin's countless explanatory monologues, Ikakun managed to cut the travel time in half, securing the flight's ability to return to planet Earth.

 The main goal of the mission is to reach the newly found exoplanet KELT-9b, although you're going to be the one who chooses the difficulty.
 5.47★?
 7.13★?
 8.82★?
 11.83★?!
 It's all up to you!
 Brace yourself for all sorts of challenges such as traversing through gimmicky galaxies, holding your consistency on various constellations, and dashing through dark matter at double the speed.